comfortblanket/calendar_creator/README.md

     day-hsep (0.1) horizontal space separating days on the calendar

-    margin-cell-left (0.05) padding in inches added to left of day contents margin-cell-right (0.05) padding in inches added to right of day contents (used with Right and Center aligned text) margin-cell-top (0.1) padding in inches added to top of day contents
+    margin-cell-left (0.05) padding in inches added to left of day contents margin-cell-right (0) padding in inches added to right of day contents (used with Right and Center aligned text) margin-cell-top (0.1) padding in inches added to top of day contents margin-cell-bottom (0) padding in inches added to top of day contents (used with special=footer style)

     date-color (font-color if given, else 0,0,0) tuple of 0-255 r,g,b values; color for date number date-size (14) font size for date number in points